 I’ve gathered a number of my followers’ stories.

-And I’m going to share with you how their lives andtrading accounts have been impacted.
+And I’m going to share with you how their lives – and their trading accounts – have been impacted.

-One guy, George, managed to turn $165,000 into $2.3 million in just three months.
+One guy, George, managed to turn $165,000 into peak gains of $2.3 million in just three months using some of the methods he learned in our elite trading community, The War Room.

 Another one of my students, David, turned $20,000 into $185,000 over the course of nine months.

-That’s how powerful thiscan be.
+That’s how powerful this approach can be.

-Now, of course, everyone’s results will vary based on their personal situation, but I can tell you that we’ve had thousands – literally thousands – of notes from people telling us about their successes.
+Now, of course, everyone’s results will vary based on their personal situation.
+These results were some of the best we’ve ever seen.

+But I can tell you that we’ve gotten thousands – literally thousands – of notes from people telling us about their successes.

-You’ll see them popping up on your screen now.
+You’ll see many of them popping up on your screen now.

-But listen, I don’t want to sit here reading off the success stories others have had.
+But listen, I don’t want to sit here reading off the success stories of others.

-I want to show you how to do it yourself with the 5-Stock Method.
+I want to show you how to succeed yourself with the 5-Stock Method.

 This approach is something I figured out over years of trading.